 When the archive has agreed to accept a collection of material, the donor will be given an acquisition form to complete, transferring ownership, detailing the agreement we have reached regarding intellectual property rights and specifying any further conditions or restrictions.
 This and any related correspondence will be stored in the accessions files.
 The material will be accessioned in line with the specifications of the accessions procedure.

-The Mills Archive Trust believes that there should be a presumption against disposal by sale of documents in its ownership except when they are duplicates of published material.
-In accordance with the wishes of depositors, as expressed at the time of transfer, we shall evaluate and remove from the archive those documents deemed not to be worthy of permanent preservation.
+In accordance with the wishes of depositors, as expressed at the time of transfer, we shall evaluate and remove from archival collections those documents deemed not to be worthy of permanent preservation.

 In all other cases there is a presumption against the disposal, by any means, of records accepted into the record repository unless: